Getting familiar with overlays

 Can I use a custom close button on my hotspot?

-Can I still use Overlays with fixed headers and footers?
+Can I use overlays with fixed headers and footers?

-Yes, of course!
-Overlays will appear above fixed headers and footers, while page content will still display behind fixed headers and footers.
+Yes.
+Overlays will appear above fixed headers and footers, and page content will still display behind fixed headers and footers.

-Can I use an Overlay within an Overlay?
-What happens if I do?
+Can I use an overlay within an overlay?

-You can add an Overlay hotspot to an existing Overlay screen without issue.
-When you activate the Overlay hotspot, the new Overlay will appear.
-However, Overlays are all relative to the original screen.
-That means that the new Overlay will appear over the original screen still, not over the preceding Overlay.
+Yes, you can add an overlay hotspot to an existing overlay screen.
+When you activate the overlay hotspot, the new overlay will appear.
+However, all overlays are relative to the original screen.
+That means that the new overlay will appear over the original screen, not over the preceding overlay.
 When you finally close the overlay, you'll be returned to the original screen as well.

 Why doesn’t the background opacity slider do anything?

 The background opacity setting for overlays uses the overlay screen’s background color.
-If no background color is defined or the defined background color is mostly transparent, then the opacity slider won’t have any affect on the opacity of the overlay background.
-This can especially be problematic for mobile prototypes where background color can’t be directly set.
-See Why is my background color wrong on my mobile prototype? for more on background color in mobile screens.
+If no background color is defined or the defined background color is mostly transparent, then the opacity slider won’t have any effect on the opacity of the overlay background.
+This can be problematic for mobile prototypes where background color can’t be directly set.
+For more information, check out this article: Why is my background color wrong on my mobile prototype?

 Overlay sizing is affected when the parent screen is retina, but the overlay screen is not.
-A simple fix is to change the size of either screen to match the other screen in proportion, and you should be all set.
+To resolve this issue, change the size of either screen to match the other screen in proportion.